 - Butter | Just a touch to make the roux, which will thicken this green chile stew perfectly.

-- Spices | Already so many great spices in this dish, but minced garlic, cumin and a little smoked paprika, will take it over the top.
+- Spices | Use garlic cloves, ground cumin and a little smoked paprika, will take it over the top.
+Feel free to toss in black pepper, Mexican oregano, chili powder and bay leaves.

 Add the tomatoes, the green chilies and jalapenos.
 Bring to a simmer on low, then stir in the browned pork.